Summation by parts methods for the spherical harmonic decomposition of the wave equation in arbitrary dimensions: Solution of the recurrence relations

 all with $k=0$.
-The linearity of the recurrence implies that the general solution $\bar{v}_i$ is a linear combination of the four corresponding modes $\bar{v}^{(\rho)}_i$.
+The linearity of the recurrence relation implies that the general solution $\bar{v}_i$ is a linear combination of the four corresponding modes $\bar{v}^{(\rho)}_i$.
 It is possible to show that if the linear combination contains any contribution of the growing or oscillating modes then the $\delta_\alpha$ are not bounded.
 Hence we must find a solution which only contains the asymptotically constant and the decaying modes.
 The freedom in $u_1$, $v_{1/2}$ and $v_{3/2}$ on the staggered grid, and in $u_{3/2}$, $u_{5/2}$ and $v_1$ on the centred grid allows us precisely to cancel simultaneously the growing mode and the oscillating non-decaying mode and fix an overall constant factor.
 To do that we proceed as follows.

 We first compute three arbitrary solutions of the recurrence up to some high value of $i$, say 1000.
 For example, on the staggered grid we can set each of $u_1$, $v_{1/2}$ and $v_{3/2}$ to 1 and the other two to 0.
 The three solutions are dominated by the growing mode, and reach very high values, of order $(4+\sqrt{15})^{1000}\sim 10^{896}$.
-We have detected extreme sensitivy of the solution in the initial conditions, roughly losing one decimal digit of precision per iteration, and hence the recurrence is solved with exact rational arithmetics, using {\em Mathematica}.
+We have detected extreme sensitivity of the solution to the initial conditions, roughly losing one decimal digit of precision per iteration, and hence the recurrence is solved with exact rational arithmetic, using {\em Mathematica}.

 Then we compute the asymptotic form of the modes, up to order $O(i^{-8})$.
 For instance for the asymptotically constant mode we have